jgeschwendt/figma-theme/README.md

 # figma-theme

-Generate development-ready theme JSON files from Figma Styles
+Generate development-ready theme JSON files from Figma Styles.
+Forked from [jxnblk/figma-theme](https://github.com/jxnblk/figma-theme)) by Brent Jackson.

 - Parse [Styles][] from a Figma file ID
 - Works with [Styled System][] and other CSS-in-JS setups